cristianoliveira/aerospace-marks/docs/aerospace-marks/README.md

 USAGE: `aerospace-marks list`

+## Command: `config`

+Show the current configurations and other info related

 # Implemantation details

  - The command will send to aerospace socket `list-windows --focused` and collect the window id (first column).